dundemo/mnowatch/README.md

 QUICK INSTALLATION

 1) Put everything in the directory $HOME/bin, and run mnowatch.sh
-2) The scipt runs silently and produces the reports in $HOME/httpd.
+2) The script runs silently and produces the reports in $HOME/httpd.
 If something goes wrong read below.

 ANALYTIC INSTALLATION